top of page

 about greyshoes

-Greyshoes sculpts contemporary, stylized, and flowing forms inspired by the aesthetic motifs and movements found in the ceremonial regalia and dances of his Native American heritage (Santa Clara Pueblo and White Mountain Apache).
-Some specific representations have included Apache crown dancers, Pueblo corn, deer, elk, antelope and buffalo dancers; and even the pan-American Matachines.
-Greyshoes is also known for his "essentialized" Native American medicine bears and a variety of other sacred animal representations.
+Greyshoes' sculptures are contemporary, stylized, and brimming with movement, drawing inspiration from the aesthetic motifs found in the ceremonial regalia and dances of his Native American heritage (Santa Clara Pueblo and White Mountain Apache).
+His works include representations of Apache crown dancers, Pueblo corn, deer, elk, antelope, buffalo dancers, pan-American Matachines, as well as "essentialized" Native American medicine bears and various sacred animals.

-Greyshoes works exclusively in stone, including exotic and domestic marble, limestone, alabaster, and onyx.
-A selection of one-of-a-kind stone originals are then chosen to be cast in bronze in limited editions.
-These bronzes feature patinas in a range of colors, patterns, and textures.
+Greyshoes exclusively uses stone in his sculptures, including both exotic and domestic marble, limestone, alabaster, and onyx.
+Some one-of-a-kind stone originals are then chosen to be cast in bronze in limited editions, featuring patinas in a variety of colors, patterns, and textures.

-Greyshoes earned his Bachelor of Arts from the University of New Mexico, is a graduate of the Poeh Arts Center sculpture program, and has been mentored by such emminent sculptors as Evelyn Fredericks, Clifford Fragua, Dale Tsosie, George Rivera, and Nelson Tsosie.
-Ethelbah served as Chairman of the Board of Directors for the Southwest Association for Indian Arts (SWAIA)—producers of the Santa Fe Indian Market—from 2002-2003.
+Greyshoes holds a Bachelor of Science from the University of New Mexico, is a graduate of the Poeh Arts Center sculpture program, and was mentored by notable sculptors such as Evelyn Fredericks, Clifford Fragua, Robert Dale Tsosie, George Rivera, and Nelson Tsosie.
+He served as Chairman of the Board of Directors for the Southwest Association for Indian Arts (SWAIA)—the producers of the Santa Fe Indian Market—from 2002-2003.

-Greyshoes' sculpture studio is located in the beautiful bosque in the North Valley of Albuquerque, New Mexico.
+Greyshoes' sculpture studio is situated in the picturesque bosque in the North Valley of Albuquerque, New Mexico.
 Private tours and demonstrations can be arranged by appointment.
-Call 505-270-8080 or email upton@greyshoes.com to inquire.
+To inquire, call 505-270-8080 or email upton@greyshoes.com.

 bottom of page